Bears-R-Us/arkouda/README.md

 <a id="build-ak-docs"></a>
 ### Building the Arkouda documentation <sup><sup><sub><a href="#toc">toc</a></sub></sup></sup>
-The Arkouda documentation is hosted on [Read-the-Docs](https://arkouda.readthedocs.io/en/latest/).
+The Arkouda documentation is [here](https://bears-r-us.github.io/arkouda/).

 <details>
 <summary><b>(click to see more)</b></summary>